Need a dish that looks impressive but comes together easily?

 Instructions

-- Sauté Mushrooms: Add a little more oil to the pan if necessary, then add the chopped mushrooms.
-Sauté until golden brown and tender, then remove from the pan and set aside with the other cooked vegetables.
+- Sautรฉ Mushrooms: Add a little more oil to the pan if necessary, then add the chopped mushrooms.
+Sautรฉ until golden brown and tender, then remove from the pan and set aside with the other cooked vegetables.1 cup mushrooms - chopped

-- Sauté Garlic and Onion: In the same pan, add butter, then add the minced garlic and onion.
-Sauté until fragrant and translucent.
+- Sautรฉ Garlic and Onion: In the same pan, add butter, then add the minced garlic and onion.
+Sautรฉ until fragrant and translucent.2 cloves garlic, 1 medim onion, ยผ cup butter

-- Prepare Sauce: Pour the condensed cream of mushroom soup or evaporated milk into the pan with the sautéed garlic and onion.
+- Prepare Sauce: Pour the condensed cream of mushroom soup and heavy cream into the pan with the sautรฉed garlic and onion.
 Stir well to combine and heat through.
-Add water until the sauce is slightly thick.
+Add water, sugar until the sauce is slightly thick.1 cup Condensed Cream of Mushroom Soup, 1 cup water, 1 teaspoon sugar, ยฝ cup heavy whipping cream or evaporated milk

 Notes